Safeguard Ghana’s maritime boundary with Togo – NPP

-The New Patriotic Party (NPP) is calling on government to take “proactive steps to safeguard” Ghana’s maritime boundary with Togo to forestall future dispute.
+The New Patriotic Party (NPP) has urged government to immediately “take proactive steps to safeguard the country’s maritime boundary with neighbouring Togo.”

+The ruling party believes this could “forestall any boundary dispute between the two countries in the future”.

+Commending Ghana’s legal team that represented the country in the just ended maritime boundary legal battle against Cote d’Ivoire at the Special Chamber of the International Tribunal for the Law of the Sea (ITLOS), the NPP, in a statement signed by its Acting General Secretary, John Boadu, said “indeed, the battle was the Lord’s”.

-On Saturday, September 23, 2017 Ghana emerged victorious in a maritime dispute against Cote d’Ivoire in a landmark ruling of the Special Chamber of the International Tribunal for the Law of the Sea (ITLOS) in Germany.
+The NPP, in a statement signed by its General Secretary John Boadu, said: “The NPP has received with great joy and excitement, the landmark ruling of the Special Chamber of the International Tribunal for the Law of the Sea (ITLOS) on the maritime boundary dispute between the Republic of Ghana and Cote d’Ivoire….

-The president Boualem Bouguetaia ruled that Ghana has never violated the rights of Cote d’Ivoire by drilling oil around the maritime area shared by both countries.

-In a statement to commend Ghana’s legal team, the NPP said: “We call on government to take proactive steps to safeguard Ghana’s maritime boundary with neighbouring Togo in order to forestall any boundary dispute between the two countries in the future.”
+…We have also noted with delight, the fact that the implication of this landmark ruling, according to lawyers and petroleum experts, would not affect Ghana’s oilfield; which means that the nation’s oil reserve remains intact.
+What it also means is that, Ghana can now proceed with exploration activities in the hitherto, “disputed area”.”

+The ITLOS, on Saturday, September 23 ruled in favour of Ghana; a development that further protects the country’s maritime boundary.

 NPP COMMENDS GHANA’S LEGAL TEAM FOR SECURING A FAVOURABLE JUDGEMENT FROM THE ITLOS ON THE MARITIME BOUNDARY DISPUTE